Old Fashioned Baked Beans with Bacon

 Pinterest Hidden ImagePinterest Hidden Image

 Both, my mother and father, liked to cook.
-It wasn’t a rigid schedule but most of the time during the week, my mother did the cooking and on the weekends, it was my father although many times, dad didn’t cook for weeks.
-Between the two of them, they made many great recipes!
-From simple comfort foods to traditional and elegant dishes, it was a rotation of yumminess 🥰 in our family kitchen!
-One that we all really liked was Old Fashioned Baked Beans!
+There wasn’t a rigid schedule, but most weekdays, my mother cooked, and on the weekends, it was my father’s turn.
+However, many times, Dad didn’t cook for weeks.
+Together, they made many great recipes!
+From simple comfort foods to traditional and elegant dishes, there was always delicious 😋 in our family kitchen!
+One recipe we all liked was Old Fashioned Baked Beans!

-When I moved out on my own, either I was too lazy to make them or not ready to eat beans the whole week (it’s a big batch) therefore buying 🛒 them at the store was more convenient.
-Recently, I was asking my mother if those baked beans in the brown glass jar were still available at the supermarket.
-Apparently not although it was a cool concept!
-The shape was a miniature duplicate of a traditional Bean Pot just like the one I’m using in the video and the container was made of dark glass; dark amber in color.
-The only thing we had to do was to remove the lid, follow the baking instructions and pop them in the oven.
+When I first moved out on my own, either I was either too lazy to make baked bean or I didn’t want to eat them all week (it’s a big batch), so it was more convenient to buy 🛒 them at the store.
+Recently, I asked my mother if those baked beans in the brown glass jar were still available at the supermarket.
+Apparently not, although it was a cool concept!
+The jar was shaped like a miniature duplicate of a traditional Bean Pot, just like the one I’m using in the video, and it was made of dark amber glass.
+All we had to do was to remove the lid and follow the baking instructions.

 I have to admit, they were quite good.
-The only place I could find them was in Québec’s supermarkets so when I moved to Ontario, I had to start making my own beans from scratch.
-After years of practice 👩🍳, I tweaked the recipe quite a lot from my parents’ traditional one.
-Now, they make mine…
+The only place I could find them was in Québec’s supermarkets, so when I moved to Ontario, I had to start making my own beans from scratch.
+After years of practice 👩🍳, I tweaked my parents’ traditional recipe quite a lot.
+Now, they prefer mine.

-For dinner, the way I like to eat them is with a fried egg and toast for dipping, topped with Québec maple syrup.
-I introduced this to David and now, he likes eating my Old Fashioned Baked Beans with Bacon my way too – copycat!
-Here’s a great kitchen trick for you to use when dealing with sticky ingredients 🍯… Measuring Honey, Syrup or Molasses without Sticking.
+For dinner, I like to eat them with a fried egg and toast for dipping, all topped with Québec maple syrup.
+I introduced this to David, and now he likes eating my Old Fashioned Baked Beans with Bacon my way too!
+Here’s a great kitchen trick for you to use when dealing with sticky ingredients 🍯… Measuring Honey, Syrup, or Molasses without Sticking.

-This dish freezes well so you can have it later for lunch or a picnic.
-As warmer weather 🌼 is approaching, this is an awesome recipe you can also serve at your backyard BBQ party…
+This dish freezes well, so you can enjoy it lunch or at a picnic.
+As warmer weather 🌼 approaches, this is a great recipe to serve at your backyard barbecue…

 Bon Appétit!🍽